MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-group-policy-settings.md

 <b>Reference</b>

 >**Note:**  These settings are enforced when turning on BitLocker, not when unlocking a drive.
-BitLocker allows unlocking a drive by using any of the protectors that are available on the drive.
+BitLocker allows unlocking a drive which is done by using any of the protectors that are available on the drive.

 ### <a href="" id="bkmk-unlockpol6"></a>Configure use of passwords on fixed data drives